 Project: School as a protection factor The aim of this project is to identify and analyse achievements, obstacles, collaboration, and identities in senior high school work with students who use…

-Concurrent Imaginaries, Postcolonial Worlds.
-Toward Revised Histories This collection of original essays offer new postcolonial approaches to exploring the richness of concurrences as both a topic and…
+Project: Concurrent Imaginaries, Postcolonial Worlds.
+Toward Revised Histories This collection of original essays offer new postcolonial approaches to exploring the richness of concurrences as both a…

-Northern Sweden as a colony and as utopia The colonization and decolonization of Northern Sweden (Norrland) was intensely discussed during some decades in the late 19th and early 20th century.
-This…
+Project: Northern Sweden as a colony and as utopia The colonization and decolonization of Northern Sweden (Norrland) was intensely discussed during some decades in the late 19th and early 20th…